-Managed care is a comprehensive and coordinated system of medical and health care service delivery encompassing ancillary services, as well as acute inpatient care.
-The preventive, primary and specialty services and managed care organization (MCO) is responsible for assuring that enrollees have access to a comprehensive range of services.
+Managed Care is a comprehensive and coordinated system of medical and health care service delivery encompassing ancillary services, as well as acute inpatient care.

+The Managed Care Organization (MCO) is responsible for assuring that enrollees have access to a comprehensive range of preventative, primary and specialty services.
 The MCO may provide services directly or through a network of providers.
 The MCO receives a monthly premium for each enrollee to provide these services.

 In a MCO, each Medicaid enrollee is linked to a primary care practitioner.
 This provider may be a private practicing physician, on staff in a community health center or outpatient department, or may be a nurse practitioner.

-Regardless of the setting, the primary care provider is the focal point of the managed care system.
+Regardless of the setting, the primary care provider is the focal point of the Managed Care system.
 This practitioner is responsible for the delivery of primary care, and also coordinates and case manages most other necessary services.
-Another feature of managed care is 24 hour, 7-day/week access to care.
+Another feature of managed care is 24-hour, 7-day/week access to care.

-A Medicaid recipient enrolled with a MCO remains eligible for the full range of medical services available in the Medicaid program.
+A Medicaid recipient enrolled with a MCO remains eligible for the full range of medical services available in the Medicaid Program.
 However, an enrolled recipient is required to access most health care services through his/her MCO.

-When a recipient is determined to be eligible for Medicaid, he/she has the opportunity to enroll with a MCO, but not all recipients will be enrolled in a MCO.
-Certain individuals are excluded from participating in Medicaid managed care.
-These exclusions are:
+When a recipient is determined Medicaid-eligible, he/she has the opportunity to enroll with a MCO, but not all recipients will be enrolled in a MCO.

+Certain individuals are excluded from participating on Medicaid Managed Care:
-- Individuals who "spend down" to obtain Medicaid eligibility; - Foster care children residing in voluntary child caring agencies; - Medicare/Medicaid dual eligibles; - Residents of State-operated inpatient psychiatric facilities; - Residents of residential treatment facilities for children and youth; - Recipients of Mental Health Family Care services; - Residents of residential health care facilities at the time of enrollment; - Participants in a long term care capitation demonstration project; - Infants of incarcerated mothers; - Participants in the Long Term Home Health Care program; - Certified blind or disabled children who are living apart from their parents over 30 days; - Individuals expected to be eligible for Medicaid less than 6 months; - Individuals receiving hospice services;

-- Individuals receiving services from a certified Home Health Agency when it has been determined that they are not suitable for managed care enrollment; - Individuals enrolled in the Restricted Recipient Program with a primary physician, clinic, dental, DME, or inpatient provider; - Recipients who have other third party insurance so that managed care enrollment is not cost-effective.
+- Individuals who "spend down" to obtain Medicaid eligibility; - ➤ Foster care children whom the fiscally responsible LDSS has placed under the auspices of a voluntary child (foster) care agency; - Medicare/Medicaid dual eligibles; - Residents of State-operated inpatient psychiatric facilities; - > Residents of residential treatment facilities for children and youth; - Recipients of Mental Health Family Care services; - Residents of residential health care facilities at the time of enrollment; - Participants in a long term care capitation demonstration project; - Infants of incarcerated mothers: - Participants in the Long Term Home Health Care Program; - Certified blind or disabled children who are living apart from their parents over 30 days; - > Individuals expected to be eligible for Medicaid less than 6 months; - > Individuals receiving hospice services: - ➤ Individuals receiving services from a Certified Home Health Agency when it has been determined that they are not suitable for managed care enrollment; - ➤ Individuals enrolled in the Restricted Recipient Program with a primary physician, clinic, dental, DME, or inpatient provider; - Recipients who have other third party insurance so that managed care enrollment is not cost-effective.